iduranli/dummy-operator/README.md

 # dummy-operator
-Write and Deploy a Custom Kubernetes Controller
+Write and Deploy a Custom Kubernetes Controller.